patriciaschaffer/patriciaschaffer/research/docs/introduction.md

+# Bias in AI Responses:
+## A Prompt-Based Analysis of Tone, Ideology, and Temperature in Large Language Models

 **Introduction and Motivation:**

 Over the course of casual yet thought-provoking interactions with ChatGPT in June, 2025, I began to notice subtle cues that sparked my curiosity—especially around linguistic style, tone, and perceived ideological balance.
 One detail in particular stood out: a tendency toward gender-neutral phrasing in responses, paired with the use of dark-skin tone emojis across unrelated sessions.
 This raised a simple but compelling question: Why strive for neutral language but not neutral emoji defaults (such as yellow)?